-- Energy Star A widely recognizeable stamp, Energy Star stands out as a superior standard for the energy efficiency of home electronics such as light bulbs, kitchen appliances, and even heating and cooling implements.
+- Energy Star A widely recognizable stamp.
+Energy Star stands out as a superior standard for the energy efficiency of home electronics.
+This includes light bulbs, kitchen appliances, and even heating and cooling implements.
 Ensuring your home is energy efficient using their Zero Energy Ready Homes program is better for the planet and your wallet.

-- NGBS (National Green Building Standard) A certification through NGBS addressess 6 key areas of potential inefficiencies and provides a guideline for how to develop a green home from start to finish.
-NGBS is also the only green building rating system to be approved as an American National standard for residential properties.
+- NGBS (National Green Building Standard) A certification through NGBS addresses 6 key areas of potential inefficiencies and provides a guideline for how to develop a green home from start to finish.
+NGBS is also the only green building rating system to be approved as an American National Standard for residential properties.